CDRT/mk_docs/docs/guides/sus/su_dg/su_dg_ch3.md

 	- **Hidden updates** : These are updates that have not been downloaded and are hidden from the list of available updates when searching the Lenovo(R) Help Center.
 	- **Test updates** : These are updates that have been downloaded and for test.

+	!!! note
-	!!! info "The report does not contain available updates that have not been downloaded."
+		The report does not contain available updates that have not been downloaded.

 7. Select the columns that you want to include the related information in the report: